Teknikio/pxt-teknikio/docs/demos/siren.md

 ## Part 1: Make the LED blink

 1) Get familiar with block editor:
-On the [Program](https://tekniverse.teknikio.com/tools/program) tab under the tools menu.
+Open the [Program](https://tekniverse.teknikio.com/tools/program) page under the tools menu.

 Take note of the following features:
 The Bluebird simulator on the left